qqlaoxia/Separation/source/Lessions/Chapter 5/Chapter 5.rst

 1. The basic equation and calculation of extraction and separation2.
 Calculation of single-stage extraction and multi-stage extraction
 Basic requirements of this chapter----------------------------------------------

 1. Understand the principle of extraction and separation, typical extraction equipment2.
-Master the basic equations of extraction and separation, calculations related to various extraction processes, and separation of typical extraction methods
+Master the basic equations of extraction and separation, calculations related to various extraction processes, and separation of typical extraction methodsTeaching video ---------------------------------------------.. toctree::   :maxdepth: 2      Video 1   Video 2   Video 3   Video 4